docker-flow/docker-flow-monitor/docs/auto-scaling.md

-# Auto-Scaling Services Using Instrumented Metrics
+# Auto-Scaling Docker Swarm Services Using Instrumented Metrics

 Docker Swarm provides a solid mechanism that, among other things, makes sure that the specified number of replicas of a service is (almost) always running inside a cluster.
 It is performing self-healing out-of-the-box.
 However, that is often not enough.
 We need the system to adapt to changed conditions.
 We'll call this process self-adaptation.